metapixel

 Financial Aid Begins with the FAFSA!

-In order to file a 2024-25 FAFSA (Free Application for Federal Student Aid) students and parents must retrieve an FSA ID at StudentAid.gov
+In order to file a FAFSA (Free Application for Federal Student Aid) students and parents must create their own FSA ID at StudentAid.gov

 If your FAFSA is selected for Verification, we can accept a signed copy of your tax return, or submit a copy of your IRS Tax Return Transcript upon request.
 Additional documentation will be requested by the financial aid office to satisfy the Verification requirement in addition to the required tax documentation.